The ultimate first-time home buyer’s guide

 Normally, making an early withdrawal from one’s RRSP means paying extra taxes.
 The HBP allows first-time buyers to make a withdrawal while avoiding such a penalty.

 Under this plan, each person may withdraw up to $35,000 from their RRSP to put towards their home.
 Couples may withdraw $35,000 each, for a total of $70,000.
 If someone has multiple RRSP accounts, they’re allowed to withdraw from more than one.
-However, some RRSPs are locked-in and can’t be accessed through this plan, nor can group RRSPs.
+You can’t, however, use group RRSPs or locked-in RRSPs for this plan.

 RRSP withdrawals under the HBP are not considered taxable income, but they do need to be repaid within 15 years.